healsdata/golang-reload-debug/README.md

 # go-reload-debug

-An example of using Air (for live reload) and Delve (for debugging) together in Docker for local development.
+An example of using Air (for live reload), Delve (for debugging), and Cobra (for CLI commands) together in Docker for local development.

 ## Highlights